Open-Data-Science-at-SIO/BUG-Resources/tutorials/transrate.rst

    [INFO] 2016-01-08 10:32:31 : No reference provided, skipping comparative diagnostics

-You can read more about the `contig metrics, here <http://hibberdlab.com/transrate/metrics.html#contig-metrics>`__.
+Read about the `contig metrics <http://hibberdlab.com/transrate/metrics.html#contig-metrics>`__.

-Running a read-based analysis: read mapping metrics
+Using read-based metrics to assess your assembly
 ---------------------------------------------------

 Transrate has read-based metrics to assess how well your reads map to your transcriptome